Off-Highway Vehicle (OHV) Visitors to the Forest will find over 3,600 miles of roads and trails designated open for motorized travel.

 Riding an unlicensed OHV on a forest road designated as “Open to All Vehicles” (Vehicles with a valid state license plate are not required to display a permit unless they are driving on a designated motorized trail)

 There are two types of permits available: Annual and 7-day Motorized Trail Permits.
 Permits are available for purchase online, or at any of the Forest Offices.
 Permit sales support maintenance of the Forest’s motorized trail system.
-Note: A Black Hills Motorized Trail Permit is not required for trails in Wyoming.
+Note: A Black Hills Motorized Trail Permit is not required for trails in WY.
 For more information regarding trail permits and state licensing requirements, click HERE.

 OHV Areas Open to Cross-Country Travel - There are two open riding areas designated on the Forest.
 These areas are less than 5 acres in size and are located at Spearfish Quarry and Bearlodge Pit.
 Other cross -country, motorized travel is authorized for the purposes of elk retrieval, and dispersed camping, as described on the MVUM.